 FIVE HOUR INTRO COURSE

 FIFTEEN HOUR IMPLEMENTATION COURSE

-NME TRAINERS PROGRAM
+NME TRAINER PROGRAM

-The NME Trainers Program is available for select educators to provide a basic level of exposure to core concepts and key elements necessary to bring the NME and the NME Classroom Tools into their educational setting.
+The NME Trainer Program is available for select educators to provide a basic level of exposure to core concepts and key elements necessary to bring the NME and the NME Classroom Tools into their educational setting.

-Read the NME Trainers Program Overview and/or
+Read the NME Trainer Program Overview and/or

 NME BOOT CAMP